CMHayden/Learning/Docker/README.md

 Docker enterprise is available as a template [for Azure](https://hub.docker.com/editions/enterprise/docker-ee-azure) and [for AWS](https://hub.docker.com/editions/enterprise/docker-ee-aws).

+## Basic Concepts

+Docker is built around three basic concepts.
+Containers, images and registries.
+This section will cover these concepts.

+**Containers**

+A container is what we run and host in docker.
+You can think of it as an isolated machine or a virtual machine.

+From a conceptual point of view a container runs inside the Docker host isolated from the other containers and the host operating system.
+It can't see other containers, physical storage or get incoming connections unless explicitly stated.
+It has everything it needs to run: an OS, packages, runtimes, files, environment variables, standard input, and output.

+One docker server can have multiple of the same containers.
+This is typically the case when a server hosts a release and a test version.
+This allows for hosting both versions on the same server where each containers has its own ID.

+**Images**

+Any container that runs is created from an image.
+An image describes everything that is needed to create a container; it's a template for containers.
+You can create as many containers as needed from a single image.

+**Registries**

+Images are stored in a registery.
+Containers use the registry to share images to allow for duplicating containers.

 ## Contributing

 Interested in contributing to this document?
 I'd love to hear any suggestions on what to improve, any contributions you can make, and any errors I have made.
 Please feel free to [email me](mailto:haydencallum4@gmail.com) and I'll be in touch asap.